bihealth/bih-cluster/bih-cluster/docs/how-to/connect/gpu-nodes.md

     Recently, `--gres=gpu:tesla:COUNT` was often not able to allocate the right partion on it's own.
     If scheduling a GPU fails, consider additionally indicating the GPU partion explicitely with `--partition gpu` (or `#SBATCH --partition gpu` in batch file).

+    Also make sure to read the FAQ entry "[I have problems connecting to the GPU node!
+What's wrong?](../../help/faq.md#i-have-problems-connecting-to-the-gpu-node-whats-wrong)" if you encounter problems.

 ## Bonus #1: Who is using the GPUs?